TSCMC/TSCMC.github.io/areas/united-cities-of-leightonsy.md

 of the UCL, where the UCL almost administers it as if it was its own territory, laying roads, collecting taxes, and managing lighting/spawnproofing infrastructure.

-## Alliances

 ### [Yayajima](yayajima)

-Yayajima has a special relationship with the UCL, sharing many railways and having open immigration policies.
-Although there are no formal established relationships between the two, Yayajima acts as if it were a city of the UCL, and may join the UCL in the near future.
+Yayajima is the most developed and second-most important city in the UCTL, with many of the most important railways of the UCTL going through Yayajima.
+Refer to the document for more detail.